Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1445-1545

-Interactive and instructive experience for a large group focused on enhancing awareness and implementing strategies to counteract insider threats enabled by cyber means through engaging and realistic scenarios.
+This interactive, realistic scenario-based experience focused on enhancing awareness and implementing strategies to counteract insider threats enabled by cyber means.
 The session’s primary goal was to educate attendees about the criticality of recognizing and identifying risks, cross functional communication, and coordination between security domains to develop efficient strategies to mitigate these insider threats.

 1545-1615